 As soon as we arrived, my brother and I immediately knew what to do.
-We helped Mom and Dad pitch the tent, stringing together the collapsible poles and clipping them into place.
-Next, we carried our duffle bags, sleeping bags, and mattress pads into the tent, making sure to remove our shoes before entering to minimize the amount of dirt inside.
+We helped Mom and Dad pitch the tent by stringing together the collapsible poles and clipping them into place.
+Next, we carried our duffle bags, sleeping bags, and mattress pads into the tent, carefully removing our shoes before entering to minimize the amount of dirt inside.
 And finally… We pulled on swimsuits and raced down to jump in the icy cold lake!

 Each day during our trip, we picked a different trail to hike.
-We usually opted for ones in the South Lake Tahoe area, like Cascade Lake and Eagle Lake, because they were only a short drive away, but we occasionally picked a new trail to try for a change of pace.
+We usually opted for ones in the vicinity of South Lake Tahoe, like Cascade Lake and Eagle Lake, because they were only a short drive away, but we occasionally picked a new area to try for a change of pace.

-Yet on every hike, we knew Mom and Dad would pack plenty of water and snacks for us.
+Yet on every hike, we knew Mom and Dad would pack plenty of water and snacks.
 We stopped about every 20-30 minutes (in the shade, if possible!) for a quick drink and nibble.
-Mom usually brought crackers and trail mix with peanuts, raisins, and banana chips because they wouldn’t spoil or bruise, like fruit.
+Mom usually brought crackers and trail mix with peanuts, raisins, and banana chips because they wouldn’t spoil or bruise, unlike regular fresh fruit.
 (And on the really long hikes, she surprised us with M&Ms!)

 It’s supremely tender with lots of bright banana flavor, and the juicy raisins add a big pop of natural sweetness.
-Yet this banana bread has no refined flour or sugar, and it’s just 125 calories!
+Yet this banana bread has no refined flour or sugar, and it’s perfect for breakfasts and snacks!

-Let’s go over how to make this healthy banana bread!
+Let’s go over how to make this healthy cinnamon raisin banana bread!

 You’ll start with white whole wheat flour (like this!).
 White whole wheat flour is made by finely grinding a special type of soft white wheat (hence the name!), whereas regular whole wheat flour comes from a heartier variety of red wheat.
 They have the same health benefits (like extra fiber!), but white whole wheat flour has a lighter taste and texture.
 This lets the fruit flavor of your healthy banana bread truly shine!

 You’ll mix cinnamon and nutmeg into the flour.
 This is my favorite type of cinnamon because it has a warmer, stronger, and slightly sweeter flavor.
 I highly recommend it!
-Then the nutmeg rounds out the spice flavor and adds a boost of richness and depth.
+Then the nutmeg rounds out the spice flavor and adds a boost of richness to the cozy flavor.

-With a mere ½ tablespoon of butter and 3 egg whites, unlike traditional recipes with ½ to 1 full cup of oil and egg yolks too, the majority of this healthy banana bread’s tender texture comes from two key ingredients: Greek yogurt and mashed banana.
+With a mere ½ tablespoon of butter and 3 egg whites, the majority of this healthy banana bread’s tender texture comes from two key ingredients: Greek yogurt and mashed banana.

 As for the mashed banana, it plays another two roles in addition to adding moisture: flavor (you can’t make banana bread without bananas!) and natural sweetness.
 This is why I highly recommend using the ripest bananas you have!
 See those bananas?
 That’s the minimum amount of brown spots I recommend.
 More is even better!
-That’s because brown bananas contain more natural sweetness than the pure yellow ones.
+That’s because brown bananas contain more natural sweetness than the pure yellow ones, and they also add more flavor and moisture to the batter.

 Of course, there’s another key ingredient in this healthy banana bread… The raisins!
 I love the plump, juicy ones because they melt in your mouth and add such a sweet pop of flavor.
 However…